Understanding Withholding Tax for Musicians

 The exact rules are determined by international tax agreements known as double tax treaties.
 The UK has treaties with many countries (but not all), which are designed to prevent you from paying tax twice on the same income.

-Withholding Tax on Performance Income
+The Impact of Withholding Tax on Performance Income

-• For UK musicians abroad: withholding tax may be applied on your performance fees.
+For UK musicians abroad: Withholding tax may be applied on your performance fees.

-• For UK promoters: the reverse is true.
+For UK promoters: The reverse is true.
 You’re required to deduct 20% withholding tax when paying non-UK artists who perform here.

 How Different Countries Apply Withholding Tax